apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

 - MySQL: mainly used as a data source to store the sharding table.

 ***Note:***
 1. To simply this tutorial, the jar packages required has been packaged into the SQL-Client container.
+You can see how it's built in [GitHub](https://github.com/luoyuxia/flink-cdc-tutorial/tree/main/flink-cdc-iceberg-demo/sql-client).
 If you want to run with your own Flink environment, remember to download the following packages and then put them to `FLINK_HOME/lib/`.

    **Download links are available only for stable releases.**